Modelling plausible scenarios for the Omicron SARS-CoV-2 variant from early-stage surveillance: Discussion

 We also saw that the imposition of post-Christmas NPI restrictions that were likely to have little effect, firstly because the transmission rate advantage of the Omicron variant was so high, but also because post-Christmas the rapid outbreak would likely have already peaked meaning any restrictions at that time would likely have come too late.

 One important assumption in the model was that vaccinated individuals who become infected, were as likely to experience severe disease as others.
 While it is known that vaccines do provide very good protection against severe infection with the Delta VOC, such data were not available at the time for the Omicron VOC.
 With its observed greater ability to evade vaccine induced protection, this was chosen as the more conservative option.
 We also assumed complete cross immunity between strains.
 It is known now that that this is not the case, but again there was little data available at the time to make an assessment on this.
+Finally, we assumed no change in virulence or outcomes.
+Whilst estimates from South Africa were available, there was also a very different immunity landscape and a much lower vaccine uptake in that region, so we felt that we could not compare well enough to make assumptions.

 We observe that our final adjusted scenarios remained consistent with observed Omicron cases beyond the observations available at the time of fitting.
-Despite assumptions, we have shown that it was possible, with a model that had been developed over the course of the Delta variant period to make a rapid and reasonable estimate of the impact of a new variant with little knowledge about its detailed dynamics.
-We believe this to be largely owing to the tracking of immunity throughout the population during the Delta period at fine geographical scale, and thus the model's ability to simulate the finer detail of the spatial spread of the new variant.
+Despite assumptions, we have shown that it was possible, with a model that had been developed over the course of the Delta variant period to make a rapid and reasonable estimate of the impact of a new variant with little knowledge about its detailed dynamics, an analysis aided by the tracking of immunity throughout the population during the Delta period at fine geographical scale, and thus facilitating the model's ability to simulate the finer detail of the spatial spread of the new variant.